Jeannette expedition: Journey across the ice

 The entire crew of thirty-three men was still together.
 De Long's general plan was to march with dogs and sleds to the New Siberian Islands, somewhere to the south, and then use the boats to carry his party to the Siberian mainland.
 According to Petermann's maps his intended landfall, the Lena Delta, was studded with settlements that would provide them with shelter and safety.
 By June 25, after a week's hard traveling on the ice, the northward drift had nullified their progress; they were further from land than they had been when they set out.

 When the direction of the ice shifted, the party was finally able to advance in the right direction, but the going was slow and difficult.
-Part of the problem lay with the dogs who, after nearly two years of relative idleness, were either lethargic or quarrelsome, unable to work in harness.
+Part of the problem lay with the dogs which, after nearly two years of relative idleness, were either lethargic or quarrelsome, unable to work in harness.
 Some of the worst offenders were shot for food.

 On July 12, land appeared to the south; fleetingly, De Long thought this was part of the New Siberian Islands, but it was another uncharted island.
 When the party reached it on July 29, De Long named it Bennett Island, and called the point of landing "Cape Emma", after his wife.
 Meanwhile, hundreds of miles to the east, Corwin had given up on its rescue mission.
 After months of searching vainly for definite news or traces of Jeannette, Hooper had concluded that the vessel was lost and headed back to San Francisco.

 After a week's rest, the party departed Bennett Island on August 6, leaving a message in a cairn.
 The ice was now too loose for sled travel, so the party transferred to the boats.
 Having no further use for the dogs, De Long ordered them shot.
 The general direction of the ice flow carried the party south-west, and on August 20 the most easterly of the New Siberian Islands, Novaya Sibir, was in sight.
 For the first time since moving away from Herald Island nearly two years previously, they were in the charted world.

 De Long steered the boats through the channel between Novaya Sibir and Kotelny Island, before skirting the southern coast of Kotelny and beginning the final stage of the journey, across the open sea to the Lena Delta.
 Their last halt on September 10 was on the tiny Semyonovsky Island, fewer than 100 nmi from the Siberian coast.